 ‘Co-production‘, ‘participation’ and ‘involvement‘ all help ensure that those who use services play a role in their design.
-This can enhance delivery, acceptability and ultimately effectiveness.
+This has been shown to enhance delivery, acceptability and ultimately effectiveness.

 Research methodologies and outputs are similarly improved through the involvement of those who are otherwise usually research ‘subjects’, for example in tdeveloping topics , methods adn tools.
 Moreover, it allows a re-balancing of the potential ‘them and us‘, power, dynamic within research.

 Examples of my participation work include:

 - I recruited and trained a group of young people who had long term health conditions to collaborate and work as advisers to academics in the University of East London and the NHS.
-The young people shared their ideas on how health services could improve for other children and young poeple like them, based on their first-hand experiences.
+The young people shared their ideas on how health services could improve for other children and young poeple like them.

 - I supported a group of young people to co-produce evaluation methods and tools to assess the impact of a new sex education programme created by the Sex Education Forum.
-This was also co-produced and aimed to promote awareness of gender stereotypes and sexual exploitation among young people.
+This toolkit was also co-produced and aimed to promote awareness of gender stereotypes and sexual exploitation among young people.

 - I co-produced outcome indicators with the Childhood Bereavement Network practitioners, children and young people.